 The substorm was preceded by two negative bays in the H-component at KIL and SOD at separation of about 15 minutes (interval is indicated with gray in Fig.2a) Note, that the variations are also seen in AE index.
 In general, variation reminds the fragment of sinusoid and for brevity, hereinafter, we will use the term "repetition period" for the interval between two consecutive extremes (maxima or minima).
 These negative declinations were associated with equatorward expansion/displacement and enhancement of the westward electrojet (Fig.2b).
 At this time the westward electrojet was about three times stronger than the eastward electrojet.
-As well, two enhancements and slight poleward displacement of discrete auroras (arc1 and arc 2) took place in SOD (Fig.2a, bottom keogram).
+As well, two enhancements and slight poleward displacement of discrete auroras (arc 1 and arc 2) took place in SOD (Fig.2a, bottom keogram).
 The enhancements started at nearly same time as the negative variations in SOD, at 17:13 UT and 17:24 UT, respectively.
 These moments are shown on the keogram by white arrows.
 Presumable location of the arc 1 with respect to the electrojets at 17:15 UT is shown in Fig.2b by black rectangle.
 The features listed above might indicate a pseudo-breakup, however we will use below the term "pre-breakup phenomena" instead of pseudo-breakup.

-Six SuperDARN diagrams in Fig.4 show signatures of the large-scale ionospheric plasma flow.
-As it was mentioned in Introduction, the time lag between convection response and substorm onset might be about 30 min.
-In such a case, one should look for related convection feature a half hour before T_0 , i.e. around 17:00 UT.
-Probably such a feature is the enhancement of the plasma flow in polar cap started at 17:04 UT, reached maximum at 17:08-17:10 UT (diagram d in

-Fig.4) and lasted until T0.
-One more flow enhancement took place at 16:52 UT, i.e. 15 minutes before the first one (diagram b in Fig. 4).
+Eighteen SuperDARN diagrams in Fig.4 show signatures of the large-scale ionospheric plasma flow.
+As mentioned in Introduction, the time lag between convection response and substorm onset might be about 30 min.
+In such a case, one should look for related convection feature a half hour before T0, i.e. around 17:00 UT.
+Probably such a feature is the enhancement of the plasma flow in polar cap started at 17:04 UT, reached maximum at 17:08-17:10 UT (diagram i in Fig.4) and lasted until T0.
+One more flow enhancement took place at 16:52 UT, i.e. 15 minutes before the first one (diagram d in Fig. 4).
 We suggest that the time lag and the close repetition period (~15 min) indicate a relationship of the flow enhancements and the magnetic and optical pre-breakup events.

-The first flow enhancement was observed near noon at 78°-85° GLAT (diagram b in Fig. 4).
+The first flow enhancement was observed near noon at 78°-85° GLAT (diagram d in Fig. 4).
 This location corresponds to the ionospheric projection of the mantle (Newell and Meng, 1992).
-So that, the increase of antisunward convection might be caused by the enhancement of the dayside reconnection under negative IMF Bz.
+This increase of antisunward convection might be caused by the enhancement of the dayside reconnection under negative IMF Bz.

-Just before T_0 one of the SuperDARN radars detected the enhancement of convective stream toward Spitsbergen (Fig.4f).
-In Fig.5 we present altitude profiles of the electron density and ion temperature over Spitsbergen measured by ESR, where time T_0 is indicated by a white arrow.
-The increase of F-region electron density at about T_0 looks like a signature of the polar patch associated with the reconnected flux tubes drifting across the polar cap from the cusp to the magnetotail (e.g. Lockwood and Carlson, 1992).
+Just before T0 one of the SuperDARN radars detected the enhancement of convective stream toward Spitsbergen (Fig.4r).
+In Fig.5 we present altitude profiles of the electron density and ion temperature over Spitsbergen measured by ESR, where time T0 is indicated by a white arrow.
+The increase of F-region electron density at about T0 looks like a signature of the polar patch associated with the reconnected flux tubes drifting across the polar cap from the cusp to the magnetotail (e.g. Lockwood and Carlson, 1992).
 Assuming that the patch was originated in the cusp region at the moment of first flow enhancement, one get the patch propagation time from the cusp to ESR beam to be ~ 40 min.
-Buchau et al. (1983) showed that patches drift antisunward with the background plasma flow (~1000 m/s that gives SuperDARN for the case considered).
+Buchau et al. (1983) showed that patches drift antisunward with the background plasma flow (~1000 m/s estimated from SuperDARN for the case considered).
 Thus, the distance between patch origin and place of patch detection is about 2500 km that corresponds approximately to the distance between statistical cusp position and the ESR beam.
-Appearance of the polar patch corresponds to the equatorward shift of westward electojet (Fig.2b).
-No auroras were found in the BAB optical data to be associated with this pre-onset patch.